kerryzhu108/UofTLocals/README.md

 for issues, such as a duplicate username.
 Links at the bottom of the page allow navigation between the two sign up pages, and the login page mentioned above.

 Both the login and sign up pages can be accessed using links in the header on the landing page.
+From logged-in pages, there will be an option to log out, which will redirect the user to the homepage.

 ## Student Profile